petermunro/jest-exercises/06-jest-using-mock-functions.md

 2. Add a function `addAndMultiply()` that takes 3 arguments:

     - a number
-    - a nuber to add to it
+    - a number to add to it
     - a number to multiply the total by

   This function should call your `add()` and `multiply()`